We start with waistbands, but the technique is the same for collar stands/bands, and extended sleeve cuffs.

-A common mistake is to cut waistbands the length of the fabric.
+A common mistake is to cut waistbands on the length of the fabric (on grain).
 We see this on commercial sewing patterns (who should know better), and it’s almost universal in ready-to-wear, particularly in less expensive lines.

 Why not?
 Obviously there’s room to tuck it beside a leg and it saves fabric.